 Another option is to check for discount codes on sites like (Asda) HotDealsUk where you can sometimes pick up good discounts on certain product ranges.

-Asda is consistently considered one of the cheapest supermarkets, so it’s not surprising it doesn’t offer one of the best loyalty schemes as we expect so much extra from a loyalty scheme.
+Asda is consistently considered one of the cheapest supermarkets, so it’s not surprising it doesn’t offer one of the best loyalty schemes as we expect so much to be on offer overall.

 However, combing al the options above whenever you do shop at Asda instore, Direct online or with Asda George will certainly amount to some worthwhile savings every year for loyal customers.

 What do you think of these options?
 Do you know of any other saving options?